TY.O: Background

 Cruz began recording his third studio album in late 2010, where he rumoured that he would be exploring other musical genres for the album, including dubstep and rock anthems.
 In March 2011, Cruz premiered an all-new song, entitled "Telling the World", which was co-written by himself and Alan Kasiyre for the Rio soundtrack.
 The track was not featured on any of Cruz's prior studio albums.
 On 23 May 2011, Cruz received his first Billboard Music Award in the United States, and announced live on stage that his third album would be released in the fourth quarter of 2011, and would be entitled Black and Leather.

 In June 2011, Cruz released the collaborative single "Little Bad Girl", with French DJ David Guetta and American rapper Ludacris.
 The song was relatively successful, reaching top-ten in charts around the world.
 In an interview, Cruz promised a "fun" and "energetic" album.
 The album's title was later changed to TY.O as Cruz believed it would help those who mispronounced his name.

 A year later in June 2012, Cruz confirmed he was unsure of when TY.O would be released in the UK or US, commenting that it was a "big label decision" and out of his hands.
 Speaking on how TY.O differs from previous album Rockstarr (2010), Cruz told Digital Spy, "Rokstarr had a lot more rockier songs on it, apart from the singles.
 This album is a lot more electro-driven."

 On 30 September 2014, the album was finally released to American digital markets.

-Critical reception

-Dave Rosin of Bestfan gave the album the following positive review: "British star Taio Cruz is back with his third album, TY.O, which in just the space of eleven tracks, has tried to create one of the most sensational albums of the year.
-Cruz has now established himself as one of the world's most sought after writers and producers, as well as a genuine international superstar artist in his own right.
-The scorching lead single from the album, "Hangover", features the vocal talent of Flo Rida, whilst the second single, "Troublemaker", is an amazing solo effort.
-"Troublemaker" is a fantastic song from start to finish - it will make you want to dance.
-Its catchy rhythm is able to give a hint what the whole album really offers its listeners.
-The song, produced by Dr. Luke, is based on a trip to the world's greatest party island.
-Other artist collaborations include Pitbull on "There She Goes", as well as Ludacris and David Guetta on "Little Bad Girl"."